 Why am I so emotional at the death of a loved one?

 An unsuccessful quest for happiness arises from one’s inability to segregate the cause of happiness from the source of it.
 The cause is always us.
-When we forget this we look outside at objects and people to bring happiness in our lives.
+When we forget this, we look outside at objects and people to bring happiness to our lives.

 Managing emotions after encountering a loss can be tricky.
 But in dealing with your loss, the greatest affirmation you can give to yourself is the knowledge that you were okay before you had what you may have lost today.
 And, if you remain open to the possibilities, you’ll be okay after a while too.